rammic/rammic.github.io/_posts/2015-07-28-hiding-passwords-in-android-apps.md

 .field private static final o:[Ljava/lang/String;
 {% endhighlight %}

   Proguard does a good job here of detecting that it can replace variable names and even inline our password to make it a local variable.
-When you inspect the generated method implementation, though, our password is still there in raw form:
+When you inspect the generated method implementation, though, [our password is still there in raw form](https://github.com/pillfill/hiding-passwords-android/blob/master/decompiled/proguard-decompiled/smali/com/apothesource/hidingpasswords/MainActivity.smali#L119):

 {% highlight smali %}
 .method public b(Ljava/lang/String;)V
-  .locals 3
-  invoke-virtual {p1}, Ljava/lang/String;->getBytes()[B
+  …
   move-result-object v0
   const-string v1, "My_S3cr3t_P@$$W0rD"
 {% endhighlight %}

   While not a silver bullet, Proguard is still an important tool if you intend to prevent reverse engineering.
-It is highly effective in stripping valuable context (variable, method, and class names) from the compiled output, making detailed analysis *much* more difficult.
+It is highly effective in stripping valuable context like variable, method, and class names from the compiled output, making detailed analysis tasks *much* more difficult.
+If you'd like to compare the decompiled outputs of a proguard vs non-proguard protected application, we've [included both version of our app on Github](https://github.com/pillfill/hiding-passwords-android/tree/master/decompiled).

 #### 4. Hiding Your Secret Strings